 Jason has been recognized as an Employee/Labor Relations and Diversity expert by Forbes, The Wall Street Journal, Los Angeles Times, ABC, CBS, and Fox News.
 He was named one of the Top Entrepreneurs to Watch in 2020 by Thrive Global and Yahoo News.
 He is also the author of the Amazon #1 Bestselling book, People Matter Most.

-I caught up with Jason to ask him some questions about his journey towards becoming an industry mogul.
+I caught up with Jason to ask him some questions about his journey toward becoming an industry mogul.

-I am the President of Greer Consulting, Inc., labor- and employee-relations consulting company based in St. Louis, Missouri.
-We rank in the top 5% of labor- and employee- relations consulting companies in the country.
+I am the President of Greer Consulting, Inc., a labor- and employee-relations consulting company based in St. Louis, Missouri.
+We rank in the top 5% of labor- and employee-relations consulting companies in the country.

 This led to my accepting a position as a federal agent with the National Labor Relations Board immediately after I graduated with a Master’s in Human Resources Management.
 I proudly served as a Board Agent, learning about labor law and negotiations.